stommeras/noroff-assignment-api/docs/lost-in-translation.md

     })
     .then(response => {
       if (!response.ok) {
-        throw new Error('Could not create new Trivia user') }
+        throw new Error('Could not create new user')
+      }
       return response.json()
     })
     .then(newUser => {
-      // newUser is the new trivia user with an id
+      // newUser is the new user with an id
     })
     .catch(error => {
     })